deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

     * This helps others know they've found the right account, if they're searching for you.

+**Lab requirement:** Make a github profile following the above guidelines.

 ## Do a "Hello World" github project